Charge! The Story of England's Northern Cavalry

 The permanent exhibition charts the pivotal moments in the colourful history of these regiments, from the capture of Napoleon’s carriage at the Battle of Waterloo (1815) to more recent reconnaissance missions in Bosnia (1993), Iraq (2004) and Afghanistan (2009), and honours the vital roles played by those born and bred in the north of England.

-The gallery has been made possible thanks to money raised by National Lottery players through the Heritage Lottery Fund (HLF) who provided a grant of £422,600 towards the redevelopment and an associated programme of activities and events.
+The gallery has been made possible thanks to money raised by National Lottery players through the National Lottery Heritage Fund (NLHF) who provided a grant of £422,600 towards the redevelopment and an associated programme of activities and events.